Avaray/dav.one/README.md

 ## ✨ Themes

-Currently theme switch component is disabled because I have just one theme.
+Currently theme switch component is hidden because I have just one theme for now.
 Rest of themes are experimental (not ready for production).
 However, you can switch themes with `CTRL` + `Arrow Keys` combination.

 ## ©️ Copyright